jbx-protocol/juice-docs-v2/docs/api/contracts/jbsingletokenpaymentterminalstore/write/recorddistributionfor.md

   @param _projectId The ID of the project that is having funds distributed.
   @param _amount The amount to use from the distribution limit, as a fixed point number.
   @param _currency The currency of the `_amount`.
 This must match the project's current funding cycle's currency.
-  @param _balanceCurrency The currency that the balance is expected to be in terms of.

   @return fundingCycle The funding cycle during which the distribution was made.
   @return distributedAmount The amount of terminal tokens distributed, as a fixed point number with the same amount of decimals as its relative terminal.